 Important: Blender may install with right-click set as the default selection mechanism if a previous version of userpref.blend is found, usually an indication of a previous install.
 See “Fresh Install” note below for remedy or follow the remaining instructions to switch selection outlined below.

 Fresh Install/First (re)Run

-Design note: if other versions of Blender have been installed the Quick Setup screen will not appear because selection preference is either using an old default (right-click) or it may have been previously set and saved to userpref.blend found in C:\Users\[user]\AppData\Blender Foundation\Blender\[#version]\config\
+Design note: if other versions of Blender have been installed the Quick Setup screen will not appear because selection preference is either using an old default (right-click) or it may have been previously set and saved to userpref.blend found in;• C:\Users\[user]\AppData\Blender Foundation\Blender\[#version]\config\

 Setting Left Click

 Design note: once Left-click is enabled, selecting multiple objects can be done as normal engaging the Shift key (Shift + left-click), right-click and all associated functions will be disabled or transferred to left-click.

 Design note: loading older projects may require left-click to be set per the above because settings may be brought in from the *.blend file originally used to create the project and not the updated start-up file.
 Setting left-click should then be stored as a preference along with others the project may contain/include.